mukul1em/Aravindkumar-Rajendran.github.io/resources/computer_vision/programming/README.md

 title: Programming Language
 ---

-Programming is the only way to communicate to the computer.
+Programming is a way to communicate to the computer.

 <br/>